maxqwerty/maxqwerty.github.io/_sections/my_skills.md

   * Rakefile

 * #### Active Record
-The best ORM I ever seen.
+The best ORM I have ever seen.
 I use it even in the web-less scripts.

 * #### Sinatra
 For simple web-apps